prrrathm/UG/Sem3/Python/README.md

         - Check whether the string is a palindrome or not.

     Question 11.
 Write a function that takes a sentence as input from the user and calculates the frequency of each letter.
 Use a variable of dictionary type to maintain the count

+5. 14th October 2021

+    Question 6.
+Consider a tuplet 1 = { 1,2,5,7,9,2,4,6,8,10 }.Write a program to perform following operations :

+        a) Print another tuple whose values are even numbers in the given tuple.
+        b) Concatenate a tuplet2 = {11,13,15} with t1.
+        c) Return maximum and minimum value from this tuple.